 Although the copy may be technically correct at that stage, it usually requires something more.
 It needs copy editing and possibly rewriting to turn awkward, foreign-sounding sentences into smooth, compelling prose.

 A professional copywriter who is a native English speaker can work with the translation company to perfect the text.
 She can correct the copy so it no longer sounds like it was translated from another language.

 Why bother?
 Well-written copy becomes “invisible.”
-It allows the reader to focus on what the content is saying rather than how it’s being said.
+It allows the reader to focus on what the content is saying and what it means rather than how it’s being said.

 According to The Language Blog, a good translation “is an intricate and often subjective process that goes far beyond a simplistic word-for-word exchange.
 A good translation needs to carry the meaning and the tone of the original text, while still remaining culturally sensitive and appropriate to the target audience.”

-A freelance copywriter can provide copywriting, proofreading, copy editing and localization services to translation companies at an affordable rate and for wide variety of content including:
+A freelance copywriter and native English speaker can provide copywriting, proofreading, copy editing and localization services to translation companies at an affordable rate and for wide variety of content including:

 Working with a professional copywriter will help you ensure your translated or custom-composed copy sounds authentic and is effective at connecting with your prospects.

 In particular, working with an American copywriter, someone familiar with the literary and cultural nuances of the U.S., will result in copy that resonates with fellow Americans.